How to Remove Yourself from Radaris (2026 Guide)

 Step 5: Provide Your Email and Confirm

-Enter your email address to receive a confirmation.
-Radaris will send you a verification email.
-Click the confirmation link in the email to finalize your removal request.
-Check your spam folder if the email does not arrive within a few minutes.
+Enter your email.
+Radaris sends a verification email.
+Click the confirmation link to finalize.
+Check spam if it does not arrive within a few minutes.

 Step 6: Wait for Processing

-Radaris typically takes 7 to 14 days to process removal requests.
-This is significantly slower than Spokeo (24 to 72 hours) or Whitepages (24 to 48 hours).
-After the waiting period, search for yourself on Radaris again to verify the removal.
+Radaris takes 7 to 14 days to process.
+Significantly slower than Spokeo (24 to 72 hours) or Whitepages (24 to 48 hours).
+After the waiting period, search for yourself again to verify.

-Radaris is just one of 1,000+ data broker sites exposing your information.
-Delist.ai scans them all and handles removal — including the ones with CAPTCHA barriers.
+Radaris is one of 1,000+ data broker sites exposing your information.
+Delist.ai scans them all and handles removal, including the ones with CAPTCHA barriers.

 Check your exposure free →The CAPTCHA Problem

-Radaris's use of CAPTCHAs on their removal form is one of the most common complaints from people trying to opt out.
-The CAPTCHA challenges can be difficult to solve, may need to be completed multiple times, and occasionally fail to validate even when solved correctly.
+The CAPTCHAs on Radaris's removal form are the most common complaint from people opting out.
+The challenges are hard, often need multiple attempts, and sometimes fail to validate even when solved correctly.

 - Disable your VPN.
-CAPTCHA systems often flag VPN traffic as suspicious.
-Temporarily disable your VPN for the opt-out process.
+CAPTCHAs flag VPN traffic as suspicious.

 - Clear your browser cache.
-Old cookies can interfere with CAPTCHA validation.
+Old cookies interfere with validation.

-- Try a different device.
-If your computer's browser is failing, try your phone's browser or vice versa.
+- Switch device.
+If your computer's browser keeps failing, try your phone (or vice versa).

 Why Radaris Re-Lists So Aggressively

 Among privacy researchers, Radaris has a reputation for aggressive re-listing.
-After a successful opt-out, most people find their profile reappears within 30 to 60 days — sometimes sooner.
+After a successful opt-out, most people see their profile back within 30 to 60 days, sometimes sooner.

-This happens because Radaris continuously ingests data from its sources: public records databases, commercial data providers, other data brokers, and web scraping.
-Each data refresh cycle can create a new profile for you from scratch, independent of your previous opt-out.
-Your removal only suppressed the old record — it did not create a permanent block on new records being generated from your data.
+Radaris continuously ingests data from public records databases, commercial data providers, other brokers, and web scraping.
+Each refresh cycle can build a new profile from scratch, independent of your previous opt-out.
+Your removal suppressed the old record.
+It did not block new records from being generated.

-Additionally, even after your main profile is removed, your name may continue appearing on the profiles of your relatives and associates.
-This cross-referencing means that fragments of your data persist in the Radaris ecosystem even when your own profile page is gone.
+Even after your main profile is gone, your name keeps appearing on the profiles of your relatives and associates.
+The cross-referencing means fragments of your data persist in the Radaris ecosystem even when your own page is removed.

 What Radaris Removal Does Not Cover

-- Other data brokers: Removing your Radaris profile has zero effect on your listings on Spokeo, Whitepages, BeenVerified, or the other 1,000+ people-search sites.
+- Other data brokers: Removing your Radaris profile does nothing to Spokeo, Whitepages, BeenVerified, or the other 1,000+ sites.

-- Relative and associate profiles: Your name and relationship may continue appearing on the profiles of family members and associates even after your own profile is removed.
+- Relative and associate profiles: Your name and relationship continue appearing on the profiles of family and associates after your own is removed.

-- Cached search engine results: Google may continue showing a cached version of your Radaris profile in search results for days or weeks after it is removed from Radaris itself.
+- Cached search results: Google may keep showing a cached version of your Radaris page in search results for days or weeks after Radaris removes it.

-- Business records: If you are listed as a corporate officer, LLC member, or professional licensee, those records exist independently of your personal profile and may not be covered by the standard opt-out.
+- Business records: Corporate officer roles, LLC memberships, and professional licenses exist independently of your personal profile and may not be covered by the standard opt-out.